AgoraIO-Community/agora-unity-partychat-demo/README.md

 <img src="https://github.com/AgoraIO-Community/agora-unity-partychat-demo/blob/master/ReadMe/spatial-audio.gif" width="550">

+- Balance audio between Left and Right speaker channels based on the direction the audio is coming from
+- Smoothly adjust the volume up and down based on player distance
+- Custom UI to help you identify the values for a specific player

-_Note: In this demo all players start in the same channel_
+**Note: In this demo all players start in the same channel**

 ---

 ## Getting Started